Mcflan-7/mcflan-7/README.md

 ### Jobs 💼

-**Not available**: Currently working as full stack developer at Julia
+**Not available**: Currently working as full stack developer at Front Desk

 ###  Get in touch 📫